 In my code I am sending:

-In the next section I will explain why I added the magic number of 16384 to the reading is tell the app that the data is for Pin 1.
+to the reading is tell the app that the data is for Pin 1.

 The app uses 16-bits to send the data from the micro:bit to the app.
-Of those 16-bits, it expects 2-bits for the pin (or channel in my terminology) and 12-bits for the value to be displayed.
+Of those 16-bits, it expects 2-bits for

-In the Bitty tutorial they do things properly and use bitwise operations to move the pin number along 14-bits so the bits for the pin number take their rightful place in the data sent to the app.
+In the Bitty tutorial they do things properly and use bitwise operations to move the pin number along 14-bits

 By default I can not see that the MakeCode editor supports bitwise operations in the block editor.
 I worked around this by using the diagram above to see where the pin values should be in the data and calculate the denary values for the pins: